Ready for school

 Playing games that involve encouraging children to remembering information, eg. I Spy, Simon Says or games like musical bumps or chairs help encourage listening.

-Ready stories more than once so children can pick up the pattern.
-Choose story with an easy-to-follow pattern, e.g., Bear hunt / Owl babies / Hungry Caterpillar / Monkey puzzle.
+Read stories more than once so children can pick up the pattern.
+Choose a story with an easy to follow pattern, e.g. Bear hunt/Owl babies/Hungry Caterpillar/Monkey puzzle.

 Sing action songs, where children must follow the instructions e.g. sleeping bunnies or wind the bobbin up